MaxLu2002/AWS-NEWS-Summarizer-with-Amazon-Bedrock/README.md

 ### 1. Configure Variables
 Set the `time` and `language` variables in the `config.py` file.
 The `time` variable represents the target date for the web crawler, while the `language` variable specifies the language for the output.
 For example:
-- If `time` is set to `1212`, the crawler will scrape data up to December 12th.
+- If `time` is set to `20241212`, the crawler will scrape data until December 12th.
 - If `language` is set to "Traditional Chinese", the output will be in Traditional Chinese.

 ### 2. Set Environment Variables